Similarity-based Random Partition Distribution for Clustering Functional Data: Simulation

 \subsection{Setting}

 First, we introduce the data-generating process along with the model in \eqref{mixture}.
 The experiment contains data with different means depending on clusters.
 Specifically, observations across $40$ areas for $15$ days are assumed, with each day comprising $24$ data points.
 In essence, $15$ curve-like observations are gathered in $40$ districts.
-We divided $40$ areas into $8$ groups, each containing $5$ areas.
-For each group, a common mean structure $\theta_j$, consisting of $24$ points, was generated using $\mG\mP(0, 2, 5)$, where $\mG\mP(0, \eta, \phi)$ denotes a zero-mean Gaussian process with RBF kernel $K(x,x')=\eta^2\exp(-|x-x'|^2/\phi^2)$ with $x,x'\in\mathbb{R}$.
-Additionally, we sample $y_{it}$ by adding $\mu_{it}$ to a noise, which was also generated in each region using either $\mG\mP(0, 2/3, 1)$ or $\mG\mP(0, 1, 1)$.
+We divided $40$ areas into $8$ clusters, each containing $5$ areas.
+For each cluster, a common mean structure $\theta_j$, consisting of $24$ points, was generated using $\mG\mP(0, 2, 5)$, where $\mG\mP(0, \eta, \phi)$ denotes a zero-mean Gaussian process with RBF kernel $K(x,x')=\eta^2\exp(-|x-x'|^2/\phi^2)$ in Case~1 and the exponential kernel $K(x,x')=\eta^2\exp(-|x-x'|/\phi)$ in Case~2 with $x,x'\in\mathbb{R}$.
+Additionally, we sample $y_{it}$ by adding noise to $\mu_{it}$, which was also generated in each region using either $\mG\mP(0, 1, 1)$ or $\mG\mP(0, 3/2, 1)$.
 The former is a high signal-to-noise ratio (SNR) case, whereas the latter is a low SNR case.
-This function is then added to the group mean.
 We posit that all the areas within the same cluster are adjacent.
 Hence, while each area has unique observations, they share a prominent trend within the cluster.
 Here, the primary objective is to formulate an approach for accurately classifying the generated data based on their general shapes and adjacency structures.